Melapress/wp-security-audit-log/readme.txt

 8. WP Security Audit Log is integrated with the built-in revision system of WordPress, thus allowing you to see what content changes users make on your WordPress posts, pages and custom post types.
 For more information read [Keep Record of All WordPress Content Changes with WP Security Audit Log Plugin](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/record-all-wordpress-content-changes-wp-security-audit-log-plugin/)

 == Changelog ==

+ 2.3 (2016-01-12) =
+* **New Features**
+	* Keep track of changes on bbPress forums.
+For more detailed information read the [WP Security Audit Log 2.3 Release Notes](http://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/track-bbpress-forums-changes-with-wp-security-audit-log/)

+* **New WordPress Security Alerts**
+	* 8000: User published a new forum
+	* 8001: User changed the status of a forum
+	* 8002: User changed the visibility of a forum
+	* 8003: User changed the URL of a forum
+	* 8004: User changed the order of a forum
+	* 8005: User moved forum to trash
+	* 8006: User permanently deleted a fourm
+	* 8007: User restored a forum from trash
+	* 8008: User changed the parent of a forum
+	* 8009: User changed the role of forum auto user role
+	* 8010: User changed the option for anonymous posting on forum
+	* 8011: User changed the forum type
+	* 8012: User changed the time setting to disallow editing of posts
+	* 8013: User changed the time setting for post throttling
+	* 8014: User created new forum topic
+	* 8015: User changed the status of a forum topic
+	* 8016: User changed the type of a forum topic
+	* 8017: User changed the URL of a forum topic
+	* 8018: User changed the forum for a topic
+	* 8019: User moved a forum topic to trash
+	* 8020: User permanently deleted a forum topic
+	* 8021: User restored a forum topic from trash
+	* 8022: User changed the visibility of a forum topic

+* **Improvements**
+	* Improved the performance / queries of the Audit Log Viewer, hence now it is faster when retrieving alerts from bigger databases
+	* Rewritten and improved the reporting engine for the [Reports Add-On](http://www.wpsecurityauditlog.com/extensions/compliance-reports-add-on-for-wordpress/)

+* **Bug Fix**
+	* Fixed an issue where administrators of sub domain websites could see the alerts of other websites from the dashboard widget in a multisite installation.
+[Ticket](https://wordpress.org/support/topic/in-wordpress-mu-all-users-can-view-the-widget-log-bug)

 = 2.2 (2015-11-10) =
 * **New Features**